-- SpaMedica has accumulated a large selection of the very best possible lasers and wavelengths for tattoo removal.
+- SpaMedica has accumulated a large selection of the very best possible lasers and wavelengths.

-- Multiple lasers and wavelengths ensure that tattoo removal patients get the best possible reduction, even if they have difficult pigments and colours in their tattoos.
+- Multiple lasers and wavelengths ensure that tattoo removal patients get the best possible reduction, even if they have difficult pigments and colours.

 The Picosecond family of lasers

-- Dr. Mulholland is one of the first physicians in Canada to provide the PicoSure, PicoWay and the Enlighten to the laser tattoo removal market.
+- Dr. Mulholland is one of the first physicians in Canada to provide the PicoSure, PicoWay and the Enlighten lasers.

 - The PicoSure is the shortest pulse duration in the laser tattoo removal industry.

-- Laser tattoo removal patients can expect high clearance of their tattoo in the fewest number of treatments and with the lowest incidence of side effects.
+- Patients can expect high clearance of their tattoo in the fewest number of treatments and with the lowest incidence of side effects.

-- Tattoo removal centres that do not have the Picosecond family of lasers to treat resistant ink will have you coming in for 10-18 treatment sessions.
+- Tattoo removal centres that do not have the Picosecond family of lasers will have you coming in for 10-18 treatment sessions.

-- With Dr. Mulholland’s array of picoseconds lasers and nanosecond laser tattoo devices, most patients only need 4-6 treatments to see 80-90% permanent tattoo reduction.
+- With Dr. Mulholland’s array of picosecond and nanosecond laser devices, most patients only need 4-6 treatments to see 80-90% permanent tattoo reduction.

 Lowest risk of complication and ghosting

-- Most tattoo removal centres will treat you with phototermal “heating” effects if they do not have the proper wavelengths and picoseconds pulse durations.
+- Most tattoo removal centres will treat you with phototermal “heating” effects if they do not have the proper wavelengths or picosecond pulse durations.

-- Photothermal heating effects affect the natural melanin in your skin and the pigment where the tattoo was.
+- Photothermal heating effects the natural melanin in your skin and the pigment where the tattoo was.
 This usually results in very noticeable hypopigmentation (loss of skin colour) and ghosting.

-- SpaMedica ensures the lowest possible risk of hypopigmentation by using his wide range of picoseconds pulse duration lasers and nanosecond lasers.
+- SpaMedica ensures the lowest possible risk of hypopigmentation by using a wide range of picosecond pulse duration and nanosecond lasers.

 Highest degree of permanent tattoo reduction